 Their cuvées are based on characters.
 Even in the winery’s infancy, they believed each wine had a distinct personality – it wasn’t something they contrived or concocted, merely something the wine wanted them to see.
 They described these traits to artist Jung Von Matt who then translated them into the beautiful portraits adorning each bottle.
 Thus the Gut Oggau family was born.

-35-year-old Blaufrankisch and Zweigelt vines are planted on gravel.
+About: 35-year-old Blaufrankisch and Zweigelt vines are planted on gravel.
 The grapes are destemmed and pressed directly into neutral large format Austrian oak barrels.
 After fermentation the wine spends eight months on lees in neutral puncheon on lees with no batonnage.
 The final wine is bottled unfined, unfiltered, and without Sulphur.